Mount Union Fraternity and Sorority Life

 So, what is Greek life really about, anyway?
 What do I get out of it?

 Basically, Greek life is all about you!
 It’s your decision as to why to join and there are about a million reasons why students stay in the organizations.
 Each and every student in a fraternity or sorority creates their own story and their own experience with their membership.
 Here are just a few things that everyone agrees you’ll definitely get to do as a member:

 Be a leader!

-The fraternity and sorority community at Mount Union prides itself on sheer amount of opportunities it offers students for leadership development.
+The fraternity and sorority community at Mount Union prides itself on the sheer amount of opportunities it offers students for leadership development.
 Within each chapter and within the fraternity and sorority community as a whole, there are numerous opportunities for members to assume leadership positions.
 Whether chairing a committee to build a Homecoming Float or to organize the annual Greek Week competition, coordinating the chapter's recruitment efforts, serving as president of the chapter or as an officer on the governing councils, fraternity and sorority life provide students invaluable opportunities to develop life skills.
 The fraternity and sorority community further supports its members to be contributing members of their campus community by encouraging involvement in other student organizations as well and strives to develop individuals who will continue to be strong leaders throughout their lives.
-In the fall of 2012, 88% of our members were involved in one or more student leadership opportunities on campus!

 Get Good Grades!